bokner/replbug/README.md

 ## Motivation

-The Erlang Trace BIFs allow to trace Erlang code on live systems.
+The Erlang Trace BIFs allow to trace Erlang function calls, process messages and other events on live systems.

 [Rexbug](https://github.com/nietaki/rexbug) displays and/or writes to external files the trace messages emitted by Erlang VM in human-readable format.
 In many cases, this would be sufficient for the purposes of debugging the code.
 However, if the size and/or number of tracing messages is large, it becomes more difficult to make sense of what's going on just by visually checking the tracing output.